frida/frida/CONTRIBUTING.md

 ### Rule

-In function definitions, the return type belongs to its own line (not for the prototype).
+In function definitions, the return type goes on its own line (not for the prototype).

 #### Wrong